-*If you are an organization, check out our Employee Counseling Program (ECP)
+*For organization services, check out our Employee Counseling Program (ECP)

 Giving professionals permission to prioritize their mental health.

 Our Counseling for Professionals services are for adults struggling to navigate the personal and professional challenges that come with managing work and life demands, more commonly, professionals in high-stress work environments and helping professions.